-50th Annual Amache Pilgrimage was May 16-18, 2025
+Annual Amache Pilgrimage will be May 15-17, 2026

 Pilgrimages to former WWII concentration camps for those of Japanese descent were started in the late 1960s.
 It took nearly a quarter century for former prisoners and their descendants to question why they had been imprisoned and begin searching for answers.
 The first formal pilgrimage to Amache was one of the official events commemorating the state of Colorado’s centennial from 1975-76, which coincided with the United States bicentennial celebration.
 After pilgrims arrived at Amache, they cleaned the cemetery site.
 Learn more on the Pilgrimage History page.
 Since then, the annual Pilgrimage has taken place on the weekend before Memorial Day weekend for the past 50 years.
 While it was originally limited to only Saturday, in recent years it has grown to a longer event.